Awards and Funds Program

 Hayakawa Satio Fund

 This fund was established by a donation of 7.5 million yen from a bereaved family, based on a wish of the former president, Dr. Hayakawa.
-The purpose of this fund is to provide partial financial support for overseas travel expenses for young scientists (under 35) to have meaningful experience aboard, such as: give a talk at an international meeting, research activity necessary for developing one's astronomical study, or other purposes listed in the fund¡Çs rule.
+The purpose of this fund is to provide partial financial support for young scientists who have obtained their doctoral degree within eight years to have meaningful experience abroad, such as giving a talk at an international meeting, observations using a telescope located overseas, research activity necessary for developing one's astronomical study, or other purposes listed in the funding rule.
 Applications are accepted four times per year, and the deadlines are the 10th of March, June, September, and December every year.

 Gakujyutu-Koryuhi Fund